dbrizard/elwaspatid/docs/_build/html/_sources/auto_examples/plot_3_deSaintVenant.rst.txt

 De Saint Venant displacement diagrams
 =====================================

-Define a :class:`Barhete` bar configuration and use it with :class:`WP2` reproduce the displacement diagrams of de Saint Venant in:
+Define a :class:`BarSet` bar configuration and use it with :class:`WP2` reproduce the displacement diagrams of de Saint Venant in:

 * de Saint-Venant, A. J. C. B. (1867).
 Mémoire sur le choc longitudinal de deux